onespacemedia/server-management/README.md

         'server_management',
     ]

 Next, you need to create a ``server.json`` file which contains the information about your remote server and your database.
 This will live in the project folder above ``manage.py``, you can print the exact location with ``settings.SITE_ROOT``.
-An example file is as follows:
+Some example files are below:

+### Single host

     {
         "local": {